 There are many opportunities available to obtain the required 50 hours of unpaid tutoring for the A+ Program.
 Please keep in mind that all approved tutoring hours MUST be an submitted on the A+ Tutoring Timesheet, filled out completely including signature and date from student, and signed off by an LPS employee.
 Tutoring hours must be completed while under the supervision of an approved LPS program.
 Summer camp (Boy Scout, church, etc.) volunteering, high school sports/activity camps and community service hours are not tutoring hours.

 *Bricks4Kidz - LPS offers an Early Engineers after-school LEGO Club program at five of our elementaries.
-While the fall sessions of Early Engineers have come to an end, spring session information will be coming soon.
+Spring sessions of Early Engineers are posted here.
 If interested in tutoring during the one-hour session, once a week, please contact Michael Jobe at firstname.lastname@example.org

 *Library XL - Library XL is an extended open library time here at LHS on Wednesday evenings, from 4:00 p.m. - 7:00 p.m.
 This is a great time for students and community members to come in and use the resources our library provides, as well as offering special programming on a variety of topics.
 Please take a moment to read more about Library XL here.
 Should you decide you would like to offer your services as a tutor during Library XL, please fill out this Google Form.
 You will receive a confirmation email from Mrs. Sumy, confirming your assignment, based on your preferences and what you submitted through the Google Form.
 If you have questions about tutoring during Library XL, please contact Andrea Sumy.

-*Reading Boosters at MCPL - The Liberty branch of MCPL is offering "Reading Boosters" on Tuesday and Thursday afternoons, from 4:30-5:30pm, in the spring of 2019.
+*Reading Boosters at MCPL - The Liberty branch of MCPL is offering "Reading Boosters" on Tuesday and Thursday afternoons, from 4:30-5:30pm, February 5th through April 25th, 2019.
 A+ tutors that have attended A+ Training at Liberty High School, and are interested in reading to children, Kindergarten - 3rd grade, need to fill out an MCPL Volunteer Application after reading the Reading Booster's Volunteer Letter.
 Mandatory MCPL Training for the SPRING Reading Boosters program is Thursday, January 24th, 4:30-5:30pm OR Tuesday, January 29th, 4:30-5:30pm at 1000 Kent Street, Liberty, MO 64068.
 If you can not attend the MCPL training, but would still like to volunteer, please be sure to contact Mrs. Stansbury or Mrs. Gregory (information found in the Volunteer Letter).
 Happy Reading!

 *KidZone Tutoring - If you are interested in tutoring before or after school at one of our elementary KidZone sites, please contact Mrs. Cahill.
 The A+ student will need to plan on meeting with the KidZone Assistant Program Director, Nancy Hillebrand, M.Ed, about location, days/time and expectations for tutoring during KidZone hours, prior to placement.